ucsb-cs148-f21/project-t11-typingtest/docs/USER.md

 Language

-Users can choose between C++, Python, and Java.
+Users can choose between C++, Python, and Java with specific version and a breif description.
 Once a language is chosen, users are redirected to a list of problems of their selected language.

 List of Problems

+User will see a table with a certain language, along with basic information including name, difficulty and skills required for that problem.
+There is also a search bar for user to search according to problem name.
 Once the user chooses a problem, they will be taken to the practice page.

 Practice